pebreo/pebreo.github.io/midgame/part1-ose.md

 Today, Linux dominates the server landscape, the invisible engine powering everything from routers to supercomputers.
 It even lurks beneath the hood of Android smartphones, a testament to its adaptability.

 While it might not be the perfect fit for everyone, Linux remains a powerful, free alternative with a passionate community that thrives on the beautiful messiness of open-source collaboration.
 It's a reminder, as Epstein argues, that the most transformative ideas often emerge from the fringes, from those willing to embrace the unexpected and forge their own path.

+## Upgrading hardware development
+The open-source revolution wasn't confined to the digital realm.
+It spilled over into the world of hardware, sparking a movement that echoed the same spirit of collaboration and innovation.
+Here's the gist:

+Imagine a world where the blueprints for a circuit board, the intricate plans for a 3D printer, weren't locked away in corporate vaults.
+That's the beauty of open-source hardware (OSH).
+Just like with software, the design schematics and manufacturing instructions are freely available, empowering a global tinkerers' workshop.
+This fosters a beautiful synergy, as Epstein highlights in "Range."
+Anyone with a passion and a soldering iron can contribute, modify, and improve upon existing designs.

+This open approach brings a wealth of strengths to the table.
+First, it democratizes innovation.
+Resource-constrained inventors, the proverbial garage geniuses, can tap into a global knowledge base and collaborate on projects that might have otherwise remained mere pipe dreams.
+Second, it fosters rapid iteration.
+Unlike the slow, siloed processes of traditional hardware development, OSH allows for swift improvements and bug fixes as a distributed community puts the design through its paces.
+Think of it as a constant beta test, fueled by the collective ingenuity of the maker movement.

+Of course, there are challenges.
+Standardization can be an issue, with various versions of the same design floating around.
+Quality control can also be a concern, as anyone can put their spin on a project.
+But these are hurdles that the OSH community is actively tackling, with efforts to establish best practices and create certification programs.

+The future of open-source hardware is brimming with potential.
+From educational tools like DIY electronics kits to life-saving medical devices in resource-limited regions, OSH is blurring the lines between creation and access.
+It's a testament to the power of open collaboration, a breeding ground for the next generation of hardware marvels, all built on the foundation of shared knowledge and a willingness to embrace the beautiful messiness of collective invention.

 ## Why it would work
 - open source software already runs our infrastructure